IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 val r6 = GET withUrl "http://api.rest.org/person/" execute ()
 {% endhighlight %}

-Wouldn't it be nice not to have to duplicate the `withUrl` on every line, maybe we can put this outside a code block and pass the url in implicitly.
+Wouldn't it be nice not to have to duplicate the `withUrl` on every line?
+Maybe you can put this outside a code block and pass the url in implicitly:

 {% highlight scala %}
 val personJson = """{ "name": "Jason" }"""